tarwn/lessthandot-hugo/blogs/content/posts/2011-05-23-the-stand-up-desk-year-2.md

 Unfortunately this product appears to have been discontinued, but on the offchance it still exists in your area, here are the details (also let me know if you find a supply).

 The parts were all under the brand of Real Organized and unfortunately were not on the Lowes website.
-Here&#8217;s a breakdown of what I used:
+Here's a breakdown of what I used:

 12&#8243; x 1.5&#8243; Black Legs &#8211; #253656

 16&#8243; x 1.5&#8243; Black Legs &#8211; #253660

-I don&#8217;t have part #&#8217;s for the wood, sorry.
+I don't have part #'s for the wood, sorry.
 For reference I used 4 16&#8243;x16&#8243; for the monitor stands and 2 12&#8243; x 24&#8243; for the front one.

 Another option would be to look at legs from Ikea, as they seem to have several different lengths of table and shelf legs that might be usable for something like this.

-**Don&#8217;t you get tired?**
+**Don't you get tired?**

 There was definitely some muscle soreness the first week and I was tired, but every time someone stopped by to laugh at my desk I had a little extra resolve.
 Looking back, I probably should have gone the stool route to start with.
 This would have helped me transition to standing a little easier.

 **Do you stand at home?**

-I don&#8217;t have a standing setup at home.
+I don't have a standing setup at home.
 I have considered it, but a standing setup at home would be more complex.
 I play computer games in my spare time, so I have a 5. sound setup, steering wheel and pedals, and various other things that would make building a standup environment more challenging.

 And did I mention new baby? 🙂

-Feel free to keep asking me more questions, I&#8217;ll try to answer them as best as I can.
+Feel free to keep asking me more questions, I'll try to answer them as best as I can.

  [1]: /index.php/ITProfessionals/ITProcesses/trying-the-stand-up-desk "Read the original post"
  [2]: http://www.geekdesk.com/default.asp?contentID=606 "The Mini GeekDesk"